 So if you’re getting ready to head off on a Maine adventure, keep reading for my tips on what to pack for a Maine summer vacation!

 They’re really still a thing, I promise.
-There are a lot of areas of Maine where cell reception is practically nonexistent, and there’s no map that does it better than the DeLorme Maine Atlas & Gazetteer.
-You probably don’t need it if you’re just visiting Portland or the southern Maine region, but I recommend it if you’re venturing very far north of there.
+There are a lot of areas of Maine where cell reception is practically nonexistent, and there’s no statewide map that does it better than the DeLorme Maine Atlas & Gazetteer.
+You probably don’t need it if you’re just visiting Portland or the southern Maine region, if you’re staying put in one place, or if this is a one-time trip to Maine.
+But I recommend it if you’re venturing very far north of Portland, road tripping, or if you plan to come back to Maine more than once.
 You definitely need it if you’re heading into western or northern Maine.

-And I’d personally still pack the atlas for Acadia National Park, especially if you want to venture out and explore less crowded areas nearby.
+And I’d personally still pack the atlas for Acadia National Park, especially if you want to venture out and explore less crowded areas in the region beyond Mount Desert Island.

 Protection from bugs

 This is most important if you’ll be hiking in the woods (especially near fresh water and on days without a breeze) or camping.
-There’s good news for all you ocean lovers: you won’t have to deal with as many bugs on the coast as you do inland, but I still recommend some protection.
+They’re not as obnoxious on the coast as they are inland, but you absolutely still need protection.

 Be prepared with a bug trifecta: the right clothes, bug repellent, and something to treat bites.